Anirudh-65/RISCV_Tapeout_Program_SFAL_VSD/README.md

 5. magic
 6. OpenLANE

-As deliverables of this task, the week 0 folder contains the screenshots of installations.
+As deliverables of this task, the Week 0 folder contains the screenshots of installations.

 ```
 </details>

-# Author
+## Author

-Anirudh Mittal
+**Anirudh Mittal**
-B.Tech. in Electrical Engineering
+B.Tech Electrical Engineering
 Indian Institute of Technology Gandhinagar
-2023 -2027
-Contact - anirudh.mittal@iitgn.ac.in
+anirudh.mittal@iitgn.ac.in